mcmacdonald/hierarchical-network-model/README.md

-# network-hierarchy
+# hierarchical-network-model

 An .r script to calculate the slope that describes the level of hierarchy in social networks.

-For adjacency graphs, Ravasz & Barabási (2003) propose to measure the level of hierarchy throughout the degree distribution by the equation:
+For adjacency graphs, Ravasz & Barabási (2003) propose to measure the level of hierarchy in social networks by the equation:

 c(k) ~ k<sup>Y</sup>

-where c(*k*) is the average clustering coefficient by degree *k*, *k* represents the elements throughout the degree distribution, and the exponent Y is the slope that describes the level of hierarchy throughout the degree distribution.
-The ck() command in this .r script calculates the gradient of the slope and standard errors that provide the probable range of the slope.
-I use the procedures in Gabaix & Ibragimov (2011) to calculate the standard error of the slope [Clauset et al. (2009) explain why ordinary least squares does not accurately calculate the standard error of the power-law slope].
+where c(*k*) is the average clustering coefficient for degree *k*, *k* represents the elements throughout the degree distribution, and the exponent Y is the slope that describes the level of hierarchy throughout the degree distribution.

-The script uses ordinary least squares to regress the logged average clustering coefficient by degree *k* on the logged degree distribution.
+The ck() command calculates the gradient of the slope and standard errors that provide the probable range of the slope.
+The script uses ordinary least squares to regress the logged degree distribution on the logged average clustering coefficient for degree *k*.
 The log-log regression implies that the gradient of the slope scales by k<sup>Y</sup> orders of magnitude.
-A negative slope indicates that the high degrees in the upper-tail of the degree distribution have less cohesive social circles in comparison to small degrees.
+A negative slope indicates that the large degrees in the upper-tail of the degree distribution have less cohesive social circles in comparison to small degrees.
 The steeper the slope, the greater the level of hierarcy.
 A slope = -1 provides strong evidence of hierarchy.

+I use the procedures in Gabaix & Ibragimov (2011) to calculate the standard error of the slope [Clauset et al. (2009) explain why ordinary least squares does not accurately calculate the standard error of the power-law slope].

 I illustrate the procedures on different drug trafficking networks: